danielabar/meblog/src/markdown/vscode-markdown-basics-custom-fenced-languages.md

 **description:** Provides a brief description of the snippet.
 In this case, it describes the purpose of the snippet, which is to insert a fenced code block with syntax highlighting for a chosen programming language.

 Here's some visuals of this snippet in action, pointing out each part of it.
-Starting in any Markdown document, type in "fenced codeblock" (or just the first few characters of this phrase), and then hit <kbd class="markdown-kbd">ctrl</kbd> + <kbd class="markdown-kbd">space</kbd>:
+Starting in any Markdown document, type in "fenced codeblock" (or just the first few characters of this phrase), and then hit <kbd class="markdown-kbd">Ctrl</kbd> + <kbd class="markdown-kbd">space</kbd>:

 ![vscode fenced snippet explainer](../images/vscode-fenced-snippet-explainer.png "vscode fenced snippet explainer")

 ![vscode fenced snippet explainer detail](../images/vscode-fenced-snippet-explainer-detail.png "vscode fenced snippet explainer detail")

 One final detail about this snippet - the `body` contains another special symbol after the language list: `${TM_SELECTED_TEXT}`.
 This is a placeholder that represents the currently selected text in the editor.
 If there's any text selected when the snippet is triggered, it will be inserted at this position.
-This is useful when you've already written some code in your markdown document, and you want to highlight it and then insert the fenced codeblock snippet *around* the code.
+This is useful when you've already written some code in your markdown document, and you want to highlight it and then insert the fenced codeblock snippet *around* the code you've already written.

 Here is `${TM_SELECTED_TEXT}` in action:

 ![vscode fenced snippet code first](../images/vscode-fenced-snippet-code-first.png "vscode fenced snippet code first")

-Use <kbd class="markdown-kbd">Cmd</kbd> + <kbd class="markdown-kbd">Shift</kbd> + <kbd class="markdown-kbd">P</kbd> to bring up the Command Palette (or <kbd class="markdown-kbd">ctrl</kbd> for Windows).
+Use <kbd class="markdown-kbd">Cmd</kbd> + <kbd class="markdown-kbd">Shift</kbd> + <kbd class="markdown-kbd">P</kbd> to bring up the Command Palette (or <kbd class="markdown-kbd">Ctrl</kbd> for Windows).
 Type `snippets`, then select `Snippets: Insert Snippet` as shown below:

 ![vscode fenced snippet command palette](../images/vscode-fenced-snippet-command-palette.png "vscode fenced snippet command palette")